CNoune/IMG_pipelines/README.md

 Build 1 is available for download.
 I would advise against using it at the moment as it is an alpha and I am still working on bugs and feature implementations.
 I recommend continuing to use the Bash implementation if you are working with critical data and can't risk major bugs.

+Note: Pre-compiled Biostar175929 tool is now included within the additional scripts folder with permissions from the author Pierre Lindenbaum.

 However, if you wish to run MetaGaAP-Py please follow the instructions below as it is different than the other pipelines:

 1. You need to have samtools (1.3 or above), bwa, picard-tools (2.9 or above) in your path.
-GATK (3.6 or above) and the Biostar175929 tool don't need to be in your path but you will be prompted to select GATK and prompted to select the IMG_pipelines directory as you should have the Biostar175929 tool in the following location - IMG_pipelines/jvarkit/dist/biostar175929.jar
+GATK (3.6 or above) and the Biostar175929 tool don't need to be in your path but you will be prompted to select GATK and prompted to select the IMG_pipelines directory so it can use the biostar175929 tool located in the additional scripts folder.

 2. This has been coded in Python 3, therefore you need Python 3 otherwise some of the code will not run.